 Discretion.
 Individual circumstances and performance can substantially affect the amount of compensation or benefits to be received by each executive officer.
-In general, determining the salary level necessary to retain valuable employees in a tight market and measuring the efforts or impact of an individual employee and converting such concepts on an objective basis to a quantifiable increase in compensation is not possible.
+In general, measuring the efforts or impact of an individual employee and converting such concepts on an objective basis to a quantifiable increase in compensation is not possible.
 However, given the importance of individual effort to the success of the Company, the lack of objective measurement standards should not prohibit performance rewards.
 Accordingly, from time to time, the Committee may provide extraordinary compensation to an individual employee or group of employees based on outstanding performance.

 Policy on Deductibility of Compensation.
-Section 162(m) of the Internal Revenue Code limits the tax deduction to \$1 million for compensation paid by a publicly held company to its chief executive officer and the Company's four other most highly compensated executive officers, unless certain requirements are met.
+Section 162(m) of the Internal Revenue Code limits the tax deduction to \$1 million for compensation paid by a publicly held company to its chief executive officer and the company's four other most highly compensated executive officers, unless certain requirements are met.
 The Committee presently intends that all compensation paid to executive officers will meet the requirements for deductibility under Section 162(m).
 However, the Committee may award compensation which is not deductible under Section 162(m) if it believes that such awards would be in the best interest of the Company or its shareholders.

 COMPENSATION OF CHIEF EXECUTIVE OFFICER AND CHIEF OPERATING OFFICER.
 Based on historical operations of the Company, the Chief Executive Officer and Chief Operating Officer have identical positions with managerial control over different areas of the Company.
 Accordingly, the Chief Executive Officer and Chief Operating Officer have been historically compensated on an equal basis and the Committee anticipates that such practice will continue in the future.
 In each case, the compensation for each of the officers was determined in the same manner as the compensation for other executive officers of the Company.
-The base salary and bonus compensation paid to each of the officers is substantially below the mean of the competitive group considered by the Compensation Committee.
+The base salary received by each of the officers is substantially below the mean of the peer group considered by the Compensation Committee.
 It is anticipated that additional material raises will be provided in the future.
 The cash bonuses and options granted to Messrs.
 McClendon and Ward were based on the subjective evaluation of the Company's overall performance, the perceived contributions of Messrs.
-McClendon and Ward to that performance and the compensation paid to other chief executive officers of the Company's competitive group and the compensation paid to the Company's other executive officers.
+McClendon and Ward to that performance and the compensation paid to other chief executive officers of the Company's peer group.